swiss6th/homebridge-almond/readme.md

 ```

 # Supported Sensors

 - Binary switches
 - Lightbulbs
 - Contact sensors
 - Smoke detectors
 - Thermostats (mostly)

+# Warnings

 Not everything functions perfectly.
-More sensors will be added as time (and expertise) permits.
+I am tailing this fork to my needs.
+I'll add more sensors as time (and expertise) permits.
+Feel free to fork again, or submit pull requests.
+Be kind, as I'm new at Git (and JavaScript, unfortunately).

 # Credits
 - Pablo Poo, on whose fork this plugin is based